 God tells Joshua to establish cities of refuge, a safe place for people to seek sanctuary.
 The specific context is a place for people to go if they accidentally kill someone.

-Once they make it to the city of refuge, they are legally protected from retaliation sought by the avenging relatives of the person killed.
+Once these people make it to the city of refuge, they are legally protected from retaliation sought by the avenging relatives of the person killed.
 As long as they stay in the city of refuge, they are safe.

 We don’t have cities of refuge anymore, but sometimes people do seek sanctuary in churches.
-Though I have never personally seen this happen, I have heard stories of it occurring.
+Though I’ve never personally seen this happen, I have heard stories of it occurring.
 I wonder if seeking sanctuary in church should happen more often?

 However, this is selfish.
 The church needs to be a safe place for everybody, physically, emotionally, and even spiritually.
 It needs to be like a city of refuge.
 We have a long way to go to make this happen.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.